Growing up, I had many friends from around the world – in more than one social circle, onlookers would call us “the UN.”

 Follow me on Travelaine as I explore cultures and different perspectives here in D.C. and around the world while working 9-5.

-Please remember that my opinions and perspectives on any of these topics are my personal generalizations and experiences.
+Please remember that my opinions and perspectives on any of these topics are my personal generalizations and experiences, and do not represent those of my employer.
 Share any thoughts in the comments below each post.

 Check out the designer who put together my website, Megan Soule.
 She does amazing work!